easySuite/alma_item_list/README.md

 Enable module on @/admin/modules page.

 ## Usage:
-Go to any panel page and add "Alma search list" plugin from "easyDDB" category.
+Go to any panel page and add "Alma search list" plugin from "easyOPAC" category.